VanTanev/xstate-helpers/README.md

 import React from 'react';
 import { useInterpret } from '@xstate/react';
-import { createReactContextHelpers } from 'xstate-helpers';
+import { createReactContextHelpers } from 'xstate-helpers/react/createReactContextHelpers';
 import { useErrorHandler } from 'react-error-boundary';

 import { useAuth } from 'auth';